 What size cooler can you check on a plane?

 Most airlines have a weight limit of 50 pounds.
 If you exceed, they may charge an overweight fee.
 So the weight is important to consider.
-The TSA guidelines for a cooler are no greater than 62 linear inches (length + height + width.)
+Many airlines set a checked baggage size limit of 62 linear inches (length + height + width), while TSA screening focuses on the contents of the bag.

 Can TSA take my cooler?